datawire/mdk-docs/main/source/getting-started/index.rst

 Registering a service
 ---------------------

-We're going to use Python as our example language here; the other languages supported by the MDK (Java, Ruby, JavaScript) are very similar.
+We're going to use Python as our example language here; the other languages supported by the MDK are very similar.
+Example code in `Java <https://github.com/datawire/mdk-docs/tree/master/examples/java-local>`_, `Ruby <https://github.com/datawire/mdk-docs/tree/master/examples/ruby-local>`_, `JavaScript <https://github.com/datawire/mdk-docs/tree/master/examples/javascript-local>`_, and `Python <https://github.com/datawire/mdk-docs/tree/master/examples/python-local>`_ are all available.
+We'll walk through a Python example in detail below.

 Let's start by initializing the MDK.
 In your terminal, enter your Python environment by typing ``python``.
 Then, type the following: